hotosm/raw-data-api/docs/src/api/src/app.md

 )
 ```

-Class responsible for the Rawdata Extraction from available sources ,
+Class responsible for the Rawdata Extraction from available sources,
     Currently Works for Underpass source Current Snapshot
 Returns:
 Geojson Zip file